 Gilman defined ecovillages as:

 human-scale full-featured settlement in which human activities are harmlessly integrated into the natural world in a way that is supportive of healthy human development, and can be successfully continued into the indefinite future

 They described villages that served as models for sustainable ways of living; These later became known as ecovillages.
 New communities sprang up, and some existing ones started identifying as ecovillages.

 In Scotland, in 1995, individuals from various ecovillages met.
 This meeting led to the establishment of the Global Ecovillage Network (GEN) which facilities support for ecovillages and promotes progress towards the UN's Sustainable Development Goals via ecovillage development.

 Above: Watch Douglas Stevenson talk about the history of the farm, its aims, and progress.

 The Farm is one of the longest-existing ecovillages in the United States.
 We can trace its origins to 1971 when a hippie group discovered a land called ‘The Farm’ in Tennessee.
 The idea was to form something bigger than themselves.

-This short film is part of "The Journey" an unique documentary project that delves into environmental, socio-culture and economic issues, with a questioning mind.
+This short film is part of "The Journey" a unique documentary project that delves into environmental, socio-culture, and economic issues, with a questioning mind.

 With its origins traced to 1962, the Findhorn ecovillage represents living according to spirituality and sustainability principles.
 People often view the ecovillage movement and model as a possible solution to many of the world’s problems.
 As a result, individuals and school groups often use the Findhorn village campus as a learning resource.